Indians Spring Training

 The backside of the scoreboard serves as the stadium's welcome billboard and is positioned adjacent to the center field entrance gate.

-A Kids Zone can be found in the right field corner and includes inflatable games and a mini baseball field.
+A Kids Zone can be found in the right field corner and includes inflatable games and a mini baseball field, which is beyond section 122.

-Mini souvenir stands are scattered about the ballpark while the main team shop is found just inside of the main entrance behind home plate.
+The main team shop is found just inside of the main entrance behind home plate.
+Small souvenir stands are placed near each of the other gates.

 Practice Fields

-The actual addresses for the teams' complexes are 2601 S. Wood Blvd. for the Indians and 3125 S. Wood Blvd for the Reds.
-The Indians' complex is closer to Goodyear Ballpark and plenty of dedicated parking spaces are on each side of Wood Blvd., ensuring a short walk to each.
+The actual addresses for the teams' complexes are 2601 S. Wood Blvd. for the Guardians and 3125 S. Wood Blvd for the Reds.
+The Guardians' complex is closer to Goodyear Ballpark and plenty of dedicated parking spaces are on each side of Wood Blvd., ensuring a short walk to each.

 Types of Seating